(CVS, Chorionic Villus Biopsy)

 Abnormal cell-free DNA test

-There may be other reasons for your doctor to recommend a chorionic villus sampling.
+There may be other reasons for your healthcare provider to recommend a chorionic villus sampling.

-As with any invasive procedure, complications may occur.
-Some possible complications may include, but are not limited to, the following:
+As with any invasive procedure, complications may happen.
+Some possible complications may include the following:

 Cramping, bleeding, or leaking of amniotic fluid (water breaking)